mario-baptista/cogsi2526-1211265-1250525-1250204/CA5/README.md

 This step matters because:

--without a mounted folder, H2 would store everything inside the container
+- without a mounted folder, H2 would store everything inside the container

--when the container stops, all data would be lost
+- when the container stops, all data would be lost

 By creating a local directory, I ensured that the H2 data survives restarts, just like with a real database container.